karina-talibzhanova/prog-nodejs/README.md

 # Bar Crawl Planner

+**The API key in the code has been deactivated.
+If you would like to use this, you will need to supply your own API key from Google Maps Platform**

 ## Usage

 Before the website can be used, modules must be installed by running `npm install` on the command line.
 The server can be started by then running `npm start`.
 The website will then be available at [localhost:3000](http://localhost:3000).